 Plan of Action #1 - The Slow Schedule Shift

-For those families with children who are already perpetual early risers, this strategy might be right for you.
-This strategy is also best for those with younger babies (8 months and under).
+For those families with children who are already perpetual earlier risers, this strategy might be right for you.
+This strategy is also best for those with younger babies [8 months and under].
 Putting a little work in ahead of time can help to ensure this transition is as smooth as possible.
 How do we do this?

 Plan of Action #2 - The Big Shift

-This strategy might work well for families with children that aren't waking up too early (later than 6:00am) or those who have older babies (over 8 months of age).
-Keep their schedule the same up to the time change but then on the day after the shift, push the schedule (as much as she can handle) back to her 'normal' routine.
-Your bedtime may be on the earlier end for a day or so but with time (and lots of natural light!
-As that is what sets our internal clocks!) she should settle back into her old schedule.
+This strategy might work well for families with children that aren't waking up too early [closer to 7:00am] or those who have older babies [over 8 months of age].
+Keep their schedule the same up to the time change but then on Sunday, push the schedule [as much as she can handle] back to her 'normal' routine/timing of sleep.
+Your bedtime may be on the earlier end for a day or so but with time [and lots of natural light!
+As that is what sets our internal clocks!] she should settle back into her old schedule.

 Plan of Action #3 - Plan?
 What Plan?

-This "strategy" works best for those kids who are already waking up and going to bed at a reasonable time (7:00am or later with a 7:00pm or later bedtime) or who are not prone to overtiredness/easy type children.
-Your child wakes at 6:00am on the morning after Daylight Savings (which is still actually 7:00am) and you'll stick to your same schedule and put him to bed at 7:00pm that night (which to him will be 8:00pm).
+This "strategy" works best for older kids [think preschool age] who are already waking up and going to bed at a reasonable time [7:00am or later with a 7:00pm or later bedtime] or who are not prone to overtiredness/easy type children.
+This would also work well if your child is on a too-late schedule [maybe a toddler who still has a nap but bedtime is getting pushed too late].
+Your child wakes at 6:00am on Sunday [which is still actually 7:00am] and you'll stick to your same schedule and put him to bed at 7:00pm that night [which to him will be 8:00pm].

 What Else Can We Do to Help with Daylight Savings?

-- Natural sunlight is key for resetting our internal clocks, so take baby for a 20-30 minute early morning walk for a few days after we fall back, as the sunshine will help baby process that it's morning and will help to resolve any confusion with her circadian rhythms.
+Natural sunlight is key for resetting our internal clocks, so take baby for a 20-30 minute early morning walk for a few days after we fall back, as the sunshine will help baby process that it's morning and will help to resolve any confusion with her circadian rhythms.
+Do the same in the evening before the sun goes down, if possible.

 Pam Edwards is a Certified Infant & Child Sleep Consultant and founder of Wee Bee Dreaming Pediatric Sleep Consulting in Grande Prairie, Alberta.
 Healthy sleep is addicting and she has made it her life mission to help families all across the world get the sleep they deserve - a good night's sleep doesn't have to be a dream!